Death to fascism, freedom to the people: History

+The slogan was part of the Communist Party of Yugoslavia's 1941 call to arms for the people of Yugoslavia.
+The Bulletin of the Partisan Supreme Headquarters used the slogan in its first issue dated 16 August 1941.
+The August 1941 edition of the Croatian daily newspaper Vjesnik, then the primary media publication of the Partisan resistance movement, featured the statement "Smrt fašizmu, sloboda narodu".

 The slogan became popular after the execution of Stjepan Filipović, a Yugoslav Partisan.
 As the rope was put around his neck on 22 May 1942, Filipović defiantly thrust his hands out and denounced the Germans and their Axis allies as murderers, shouting "Death to fascism, freedom to the people!".
 At this moment, a subsequently-famous photograph was taken from which a statue was cast.

-The slogan was part of the Communist Party of Yugoslavia's 1941 call to arms for the people of Yugoslavia.
-The Bulletin of the Partisan Supreme Headquarters uses the slogan in its first issue dated 16 August 1941.